Weekly Air Quality Update for Sri Lanka

 Summary

-Air Quality Index (AQI) levels were as follows:
+Weekly Air Quality Index (AQI) Levels:

 Read more about AQ color scale and real-time air quality stations operated by FECT https://fect.lk/air-quality/